-Hand cut, made and stitched from start to finish in Tetbury by Neil MacGregor exclusively for Purdey, the “Russia leather” pieces have a unique story…
+Hand cut and stitched from start to finish in Tetbury by Neil MacGregor, exclusively for Purdey, the “Russia leather” pieces have a unique story…

-A two masted Dutch ship was built in 1782 in Flensburg fjord in Scandinavia, which at that time was in Denmark, and was jointly owned by Hinrick Lock and Knut Anderson.
+In 1782 a two-masted Dutch ship was built in Flensburg fjord, Scandinavia, which at that time was in Denmark.
+The ship was jointly owned by Hinrick Lock and Knut Anderson.
 It was named the Catharina von Flensburg, Catherine being the name of the Captain’s wife.
-Today we would technically call this ship a brig and it was an efficient cargo vessel that had a crew of seven.
+Today we would technically call this ship a brig as it was an efficient cargo vessel that had a crew of seven

-One of the good trips to do at that time for a ship based out of Denmark was the run from Russia down to St Petersburg, which had opened up at the start of the 18th century with the building of St. Petersburg.
-Over a three month winter spell the port would be closed by ice but otherwise it was a good run.
+A popular trip to do at that time for a ship based in Denmark was the run from Russia down to St Petersburg, which had opened up at the start of the 18th century.
+During a three-month winter spell the port was closed by ice but otherwise, it was a good run.

-For a few centuries Russia had been exporting furs, tar, timber and hemp.
-These could be obtained elsewhere in the Baltic but the one thing that Russia had that was special was leather.
-Before St Petersburg, this leather had been coming out via river from Novgorod and controlled by the Hanseatic merchants, but now Russia could export directly and the trade was brisk.
+For many centuries, Russia had been exporting furs, tar, timber, and hemp.
+These could be obtained elsewhere in the Baltic but Russia had one good that was special, leather.
+Before St Petersburg, this leather had been coming out via river from Novgorod and was therefore controlled by the Hanseatic merchants.
+However now Russia could export directly and trade was brisk.

-Russian leather, topped with strong smelling birch oil, was highly regarded as it was extra durable, very strong, very good, somewhat waterproof, and insect repellent.
-It had a very distinctive colour and a pattern of lines on the surface.
+Russian leather, topped with strong smelling birch oil, was highly regarded.
+This was due to the fact it was extra durable, very strong, very good, somewhat waterproof, and insect repellent.
+It had a distinctive colour and a pattern of lines on the surface.
 What is more, however hard other European tanners tried, and many had, no one could match Russian Leather.

-We do not know how often the Metta Catharina, as we now call it, did this journey, but we know a lot about its final one in the autumn of 1786.
-When it got into the English Channel it found the weather deteriorating and it went into Plymouth Sound to anchor in safety and wait for the bad weather to pass.
+We do not know how often the Metta Catharina, as we now call it, undertook this journey.
+However, we do know a lot about its final journey in the autumn of 1786.
+When the ship reached the English Channel the weather began to deteriorate and the decision was made to anchor in safely in Plymouth Sound and wait for the bad weather to pass.
 She was not alone as another ship from Rotterdam, which was bound for Barcelona with wheat and cheese, also slipped in to anchor beside her.

-Instead of subsiding the storm worsened and changed from south west to coming directly from the south, which meant it was blowing directly into their anchorage.
-Neither ship could be moved at that late stage and the Dutch ship was the first to drag its anchor and crash on the rocks.
+Instead of subsiding the storm worsened and changed from the south-west and instead began to come directly from the south.
+This meant that the storm was now blowing directly into their anchorage.
+Neither ship could be moved at such a late stage and the Dutch ship was the first to drag its anchor and crash on the rocks.

-The Metta Catharina broke free from her anchor around ten at night, struck Drake’s Island on the Sound and got dragged over to the Cornish side where she sank somewhere not far from Mount Edgcumbe.
+The Metta Catharina broke free from her anchor at around ten at night, struck Drake’s Island on the Sound and got dragged over to the Cornish coast where she sank, somewhere not far from Mount Edgcumbe.

-It was noted in the press and then quietly forgotten about until while searching for a UK naval ship from the 17th century, divers found the ship’s bell from the Catharina; desk research identified the vessel and that it was carrying a cargo of hemp and leather.
+It was noted in the press and then quietly forgotten about.
+This was until whilst searching for a UK naval ship from the 17th century, divers found the ship’s bell from the Catharina.
+Following on from this discovery desk-based research identified the vessel and confirmed it was carrying a cargo of hemp and leather.

-Initial dives confirmed that the hemp had all been destroyed with time – it does not survive in water – but that the leather was there in large quantities of neatly tied bundles juts as you would buy it today.
+Initial dives confirmed that the hemp had all been destroyed with time, it does not survive in water, but that the leather was still there in large quantities of neatly tied bundles juts just as you would buy it today.

-When divers located the Russian leather from the Metta Catharina it was all neatly rolled and tied and in surprisingly good condition.
-Ownership was with Prince Charles, as the seabed where the wreck was located was in the Duchy of Cornwall, and he waived his rights to allow some of the leather to be commercialised to pay for further search.
+When divers located the Russian leather from the Metta Catharina it was all neatly rolled and in surprisingly good condition.
+Ownership belonged to Prince Charles, as the seabed where the wreck was located belonged to the Duchy of Cornwall.
+He decided to waive his rights in order for some of the leather to be commercially sold in order to pay for further searches.

-Instead of being tortured with the typical mix explained above, a local leather craftsman, Robin Snelson, washed it in freshwater to remove the salt and rubbed it down with a lanolin dressing.
-The leather is calf and cow hide, was tanned with willow bark, which is a long slow tannage and then curried, or oiled by hand, using birch bark oil.
+The leather was not treated with the typical mix, as explained above.
+Instead of this method a local leather craftsman, Robin Snelson, washed it in freshwater to remove the salt and rubbed it down with a lanolin dressing.
+The leather, which is calf and cowhide, was tanned with willow bark.
+This is a long slow tannage process, afterwards, the leather is curried or oiled by hand using birch bark oil.
 It is the birch bark which gives Russian leather its distinctive smell, loved by us but disliked by insects.
-The distinct lines on the skin, occasionally cross hatched, are put there by a wooden roller and must have been done when the skin was still quite damp.
+The distinct lines on the skin, occasionally cross-hatched, are created by a wooden roller and would have been done when the skin was still quite damp.
 Some say this might have been done to help get the birch oil into the skin.
-Normal currying uses just a smooth slicker for this.
+Normal currying uses a smooth slicker for this.

-With the help of Heritage Lottery Funding some of the leather is on show as part of a full display on the Metta Catharina in Mount Edgcumbe House, just beside the location where the brig sank.
+With the help of Heritage Lottery Funding, some of the leather is on display as part of a full exhibition about the Metta Catharina in Mount Edgcumbe House, which is located just beside the location where the brig sank.

-Many books from the 19th century give what they say are recipes for making Russian Leather and some come close, but the actual process was lost in the Russian Revolution which began in St Petersburg, the capital of Russia at that time.
+Many books from the 19th-century detail, what they argue to be, instruction for the process involved to create Russian Leather and some do come close.
+However, the actual process was lost in the Russian Revolution which began in St Petersburg, the capital of Russia at that time.